Argentina Inc fears 'virtual default' as FX noose tightened

 "This continues to generate a lack of confidence in the country," he said.

-(Reporting by Jorge Otaola, Walter Bianchi and Eliana Raszewski; Writing by Nicolas Misculin; Editing by Adam Jourdan and Sam Holmes)
+(Reporting by Jorge Otaola, Walter Bianchi and Eliana Raszewski; Writing by Nicolas Misculin; Editing by Adam Jourdan, Sam Holmes and David Gregorio)

 ((adam.jourdan@thomsonreuters.com; +54 1155446882; Reuters Messaging: adam.jourdan.thomsonreuters.com@reuters.net))